snevs/GHA_Tests/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: New feature request
 title: ''
-labels: ''
+labels: enhancement, feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+name: New feature
+description: Suggest or request a new feature
+labels: ["enhancement"]
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Please fill out the sections below to properly describe the new feature you are suggesting.
+  - type: textarea
+    id: description
+    attributes:
+      label: Describe the feature
+      placeholder: A button in the screen X that allows to do Y
+    validations:
+      required: true
+  - type: textarea
+    id: rationale
+    attributes:
+      label: It should be implemented because
+      placeholder: It will allow to do Y that is needed for Z
+  - type: textarea
+    id: context
+    attributes:
+      label: Additional context
+      placeholder: |
         Add any other context or screenshots about the feature request here.
+  - type: dropdown
+    id: assign
+    attributes:
+      label: "Would you like to work on this issue?"
+      options:
+        - "Yes"
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for your suggestion!
+Let's see together if it can be implemented.